Italics = me, etc.

 I think it began as a common interest in Einstein’s personality/persona, but really has become a project of pretty intense soul-searching.
 I speak only for my part in it when I say that it accesses my sadness in a way that I have not previously been able to do.
 Also, she’s doing something poetic about our perceptions that I don’t think anyone else does.
 I think—and hopefully she won’t disagree—that it’s about experience and communication.
 It’s an exciting project for me.

-Bukowski & other Influences
+Bukowski & other Influences—

-“Fight and Fuck, Fight and Fuck,” from your previously mentioned manuscript, reads as follows:
+The poem, “Fight and Fuck, Fight and Fuck,” from your previously mentioned manuscript, reads as follows:

 If Bukowski just